Back in March of 2012 I was watching Duplicity and I noticed something odd about 28 minutes in:

 Here is a scan of that map (from Tom Almy’s Dungeon page):

 I must have stared at this map for days, cumulatively.
-My cousin traced it, enlarged it and hung it on his wall.
+My cousin traced it, enlarged it and hung it on his wall (and recently recreated and enhanced it).
 I currently have a black and white photocopy hanging in my computer room.
 I always thought it was a very good map (even though it lacked the “end game”).
 The point is, I’ve known and loved this image forever.

 But it’s also obscure!
 How many people had PDP-11s and played Dungeon and happened to see the map in “The DEC Professional”?
 And how many of them had this map make an impact on their lives?
 To me it seems like that can’t be a very large number…

 And so it was crazy to me that I’d happen to see that map that had made such an impact on me be in a movie that came out 27 years after the map’s publishing in an obscure computer magazine.
 Who was the set decorator that grabbed the map?
 Did he know what it was?
 Was it someone else’s and he just thought it looked cool?
 If so, whose was it?
 IMDB says the set decorator in Duplicity was George DeTitta Jr. But what it doesn’t say is, “why?”